 World Heritage #0857 – La Grand-Place, Brussels: I can’t really think of many squares on the Heritage List, and this one is indeed quite extraordinary.

-Sights within walking distance in the centre
+Sights in Brussels within walking distance of the centre

 There is a map at the bottom of this article illustrating a number of points of interest in Brussels, most of them reachable on foot in the city centre.
 There is no point in quoting them here.
 Let me just mention that a visit to Brussels is not complete without a walk through the glass-roofed shopping mall called Les Galeries Royales Saint-Hubert and then the extremely crowded Rue des Bouchers with a huge number of restaurants.